 In her role as branch manager, Catherine is responsible for leading the team of lawyers in her region to deliver excellent client service and experience.
 Catherine also leads a highly talented client relationship and business development team, covering Wales and the South West.

 Catherine has extensive experience dealing with serious accidents at work, including those leading to amputation, burns, chronic pain and chronic back injuries.
 She has also dealt with manual handling injuries and injuries sustained from working at height.

 She has won millions of pounds for clients and prides herself on recovering the maximum amount of compensation possible for each client.

-Catherine joined Thompsons in 1998 straight from university and then completed her training contract with the firm and is proud to be a part of Thompsons because she shares the firm’s vision and values.
-In particular, standing up for working people.
+Catherine joined Thompsons in 1998 after graduating university and then completed her training contract with the firm.
+She is proud to be a part of Thompsons because she shares the firm’s vision and values.
+In particular - standing up for working people.

 Outside of work, Catherine enjoys spending time with her two young children, managing a girls’ football team and watching rugby.

-Catherine’s client had been working for his employers for only four weeks when his left hand became trapped in a press machine, causing a traumatic amputation of his thumb and post-traumatic stress.
+- Secured a £125,000 settlement for a client who had been working for his employers for only four weeks when his left hand became trapped in a press machine, resulting in the amputation of his thumb as well as post-traumatic stress.

-Catherine successfully recovered compensation in a nuisance and negligence case for a homeowner living close to the Murco refinery, who she was able to prove developed asthma as a result.
+- Recovered compensation in a nuisance and negligence case for a homeowner living close to the Murco refinery, who was able to prove she developed asthma as a result.

 Catherine is a member of the Association of Personal Injury Lawyers.